BW Story - Die Reiseschreiber

 Wine & Design

-For many winemakers in Baden-Württemberg, wine tasting is now a cultural activity.
-With contemporary buildings, cool bottle designs and lively events, a new generation of young winemakers is kicking up a storm.
+For many winemakers in Baden-Württemberg, wine tasting has become a cultural activity.
+With contemporary buildings, cool bottle designs and lively events, a new generation of young winemakers kicks up a storm.

 Winery with a stunning landscape

-Behind the Weingut Abril, the Abril Winery, the vineyards and surrounding hills rise up like an amphitheatre.
-This beautiful landscape is the setting for an annual ‘pageant’, the harvest.
+Behind the Weingut Abril, the Abril Winery, the vineyards and the surrounding hills rise up like an amphitheater.
+This beautiful landscape is the setting for an annual "pageant", the harvest.
 The vines are heavy with grapes; the first pickers are already at work on the highest slopes.
-Up there, on a fine day, the views to the west are spectacular: across the Rhine to Alsace in France and the Vosges Mountains beyond.
-The winery is high above the small town of Vogtsburg-Bischoffingen, half an hour’s drive from Freiburg.
-Although the Abril winery will soon celebrate its 280th birthday, it is bang up to date.
-In 2011, a new chapter in the company's history opened with a new building, called the "Roschtkäschtle".
+Up there, on a clear day, the view to the west is spectacular: across the Rhine to Alsace in France and beyond to the Vosges Mountains.
+The winery sits high above the small town of Vogtsburg-Bischoffingen, half an hour's drive from Freiburg.
+Although the Abril winery has been around since 1740, it is very much up to date.
+In 2011, a new chapter in the company's history opened with a new builing, called the "Roschtkäschtle".

-Inside, large windows provide natural light in the stylish lounge area, where visitors are welcome to taste and buy the top-quality organic wines.
-Even more important, this super-modern structure also boasts the latest cellar technology.
-“This is paradise for our head winemaker,” says managing director Eva-Maria Köpfer.
+Inside, large windows bring natural light to the stylish lounge area, where visitors are welcome to taste and buy the top-quality organic wines.
+Even more importantly, this ultra-modern structure also boasts the latest cellar technology.
+"This is paradise for our head winemaker," says managing director Eva-Maria Köpfer.
 In the spirit of sustainability, deliveries arrive one floor above the cellar, so grapes, must and mash are moved by gravity alone.
-Pumps are only needed when filling the fermentation tanks, saving electricity.
+Pumps are only needed to fill the fermentation tanks, which saves electricity.
 At the same time, this gentle process ensures higher quality wines.

 Here, in the southern Black Forest around Freiburg, there are probably more winemakers than in any other area of Germany.
-On the sun-drenched slopes of the Rhine Valley, the grapes grow particularly well, especially varieties such as Weissburgunder (Pinot Blanc) and Grauburgunder (Pinot Gris).
-But, for winemakers to make it to the top rank, they have to do more than produce good wines: they also have to be ‘all-rounders’, involved in everything from designing labels and bottles to creating new, architect-driven buildings on their estates.
+Grapes grow particularly well on the sun-drenched slopes of the Rhine Valley, especially varieties like Weissburgunder (Pinot Blanc) and Grauburgunder (Pinot Gris).
+But for winemakers to make it to the top, they have to do more than produce good wines: they also have to be "all-rounders," involved in everything from designing labels and bottles to creating new, architect-driven buildings on their estates.

 From family-run vineyards to event venues

-The road to the Weingut Weber, the Weber family winery, meanders past a walnut grove and continues to the top of a hill, which is dominated by an imposing new building.
+The road to Weingut Weber, the Weber family winery, winds past a walnut grove and continues to the top of a hill dominated by an imposing new building.
 Dating from 2013, it has huge glass windows and a flat roof.
-But, two-thirds of it is virtually invisible, because it is built in to the side of the hill.
-This means that even in high summer or the depths of winter, the temperatures are consistent in the wine cellars.
-No heating or cooling is ever needed.
-A few years ago, Michael Weber took over the helm, the fifth generation to run the winery.
-“The architecture of the building reflects our philosophy,” he says.
-“Keep things simple, uncomplicated.”
-Weber followed up his studies as a winegrower by going to business school.
-And that is how he came up with the idea of adding an event venue to the winery.
+But two-thirds of it is virtually invisible, built into the side of the hill.
+This means that even in the middle of summer or the depths of winter, the temperature in the wine cellars remains constant.
+There is never any need for heating or cooling.
+A few years ago, Michael Weber took over as the fifth generation to run the winery.
+"The architecture of the building reflects our philosophy," he says.
+"Keep things simple, uncomplicated."
+After studying viticulture, Weber went to business school.
+That's how he came up with the idea of adding an event venue to the winery.

-This elegant new building is regularly used for after-work get-togethers, as well as the Weber’s special white wine parties, with guest DJs spinning the latest hits on warm summer evenings.
-In the wine shop, instead of shelf after shelf of bottles, a mere two dozen bottles are on display.
-Set in special frames, they almost look like art installations.
-Contrasting with all this modernity is the rustic restaurant next door.
-Run by Stefanie, Michael’s sister, it is a modern take on tradition, with white table cloths, comfort food, cushions on bench seats, lots of wood and a warm welcome.
+The elegant new building is regularly used for after-work get-togethers and the Webers' special white wine parties, where guest DJs spin the latest hits on warm summer evenings.
+Instead of shelves upon shelves of bottles, the wine shop displays just two dozen bottles.
+Set in special frames, they look almost like art installations.
+A contrast to all this modernity is the rustic restaurant next door.
+Run by Stefanie, Michael's sister, it is a modern take on tradition, with white tablecloths, comfort food, cushions on the banquettes, lots of wood and a warm welcome.
 Of course!

 „A good wine should be fun“